Amy Irving BACP Accredited Counsellor for Children, Young People and Adults

 "It was a great refresher...her direct approach empowered me to be honest and forthright with my kids"

 "The section about complicated grief was particularly useful, as well as the resources and ideas"

 "It reminded me that I'm doing a good job"

 Schools and community groups are encouraged to get in touch if they would like further information on grief training.

 WHAT TO EXPECT FROM COUNSELLING

-Many clients use their sessions to offload those things that are troubling them.
+Many clients use sessions to offload those things that are troubling them.
 Others require more structure to their time and don’t always know what to talk about.
-Where possible I seek to reassure and guide if and when you feel 'stuck' as part of a session and unsure of what to say; this is a normal part of the process and it is my responsibility to help guide you through this.
+I will seek to reassure and guide you through this process.

 CONFIDENTIALITY AND RECORD KEEPING